AndrewWD1/tda/README.md

 ## Utlizing the University of Colorado Research Computer to run python scripts

+Example job script and code can be found at https://github.com/AndrewWD1/tda

 ### Activiating Conda with custom environment that has ripser, numpy, etc...

 After logging into the universities research computer via ssh, you can do the following to activate